aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-numbers-to-spreadsheetml/_index.md

 {{% /blocks/products/pf/agp/content %}}

-{{% blocks/products/pf/agp/content h2="Merge NUMBERS to SPREADSHEETML in Python Online for Free" %}}
+{{% blocks/products/pf/agp/content h2="Merge NUMBERS to SPREADSHEETML in Python" %}}

 The following example demonstrates how to merge NUMBERS to SPREADSHEETML in Aspose.Cells for Python via .NET.
 {{% blocks/products/pf/agp/text %}}